JLeung46/Paper-Bot/README.md

 For truecaser we need the pre-trained `distributions.obj` which contains the frequencies of unigrams, bigrams and trigrams which can be downloaded [here](https://github.com/nreimers/truecaser/releases) and placed in the `truecaser` directory.

-The pre-trained seq2seq model can be downloaded [here](https://drive.google.com/file/d/1avtOqtgwCMbaY-z4nv0Tm5WddA94fGMK/view) and in the `save` directory make a directory called `model-server` and unzip the files into it.
+The pre-trained seq2seq model can be downloaded [here](https://drive.google.com/open?id=1Iqp-ZnT2DVslKw9bIPgMbTUodBeCIkqc) and placed in the `save` directory.

 To run the app:
 ```